-For a strictly outdoor performance piece, the Marmot Quasar Nova Hoody is one of the best down jackets for women in that regard.
+For a strictly outdoor performance piece, the Marmot Quasar Nova Hoody is one of the top down jackets for women in that regard.
 If you are a woman who does heaps of climbing, trekking, or other mountain sports, you’re going to love this down jacket.

 I’ll admit, the Marmot Quasar Nova Hoody has flown under the radar for a while.
 Some down jackets don’t receive as much attention as their competitors.
 The Marmot Quasar Nova Hoody is a good example of that.
 It’s another one of the best down jackets for backpacking.

 Weighing in at a staggering 7 ounces, the Quasar Nova will never slow you down.
 As far as warmth it can stand up next to the likes of the Patagonia Down Sweater.
 I like the three zippered exterior pockets as well.
 You always have plenty of space to store your bits and pieces.

 Keep in mind that the Marmot Quasar Nova Hoody is a no-frills jacket.
 It can be compressed to next to nothing and is very much an ultralight down jacket.
-That said, it is not the best down jacket for rainy conditions.
+That said, it is not a great jacket during rainy conditions.
 It pretty much looses all of its value when it gets wet.

 But that’s why you should invest in an awesome rain jacket!
 Down jackets were never intended to combat rain.